 - Lush green surroundings

-- Dramatic cloud formations for photography
+- Dramatic photography with cloudy skies

 Challenges